jasonwolfe/CodingPractice/README.md

 # CodingPractice
 small playgrounds to demonstrate language fundamentals and syntax as well as programs representing solutions to software engineering puzzles.
-The bulk of the work is contained within the C++ direcotry at this time.
+The bulk of the work is contained within the C++ directory at this time.